Court orders remand of Iyatsere of Warri, Atseleghe, 11 others over missing youth leader – The Sun Nigeria

 Tony Osauzo, Benin

-The Criminal Division of the State High Court in Benin, yesterday, approved a remand order sought by the police to keep the Iyatsere of Warri and the leader of Itsekiri people in Ologbo, Chief Johnson Atseleghe and 11 others over alleged kidnap and murder of Sunny Etchie, the youth leader of Kolo-kolo community in Ikpoba-Okha local government of Edo State.
+The Edo State High Court in Benin, yesterday, ordered the remand of Iyatsere of Warri and the leader of Itsekiri people in Ologbo, Chief Johnson Atseleghe and 11 others over alleged kidnap and murder of Sunny Etchie, the youth leader of Kolo-kolo community in Ikpoba-Okha local government of Edo State.

-They were brought before the Court with Charge No B/Ed/445M/2020 on a four count charge of “attempted kidnap, kidnap, attempted murder and murder of Sunny Etchie”.
+They were brought before the Court by the police with Charge No B/Ed/445M/2020 on a four count charge of “attempted kidnap, kidnap, attempted murder and murder of Sunny Etchie”.

 Justice Efe Ikpomwonba refused any bail application by Counsel to the accused and granted that the accused be remanded in police custody for two weeks and adjourned sitting to July 23rd.